PRL-PRG/codedj-parasite/README.md

 Code is in the `src` folder.
 Here is quick description of the files it contains:

 - `lib.rs` - the parasite library that provides read and write access functions to the datastores.
 Stuff useful for parasite, mistletoe and djanco goes here.
-- `parasite.rs` - command-line utility for dataset maintenance and updater.
-Any commands that require write-access to the datastore go here.
-- `mistletoe.rs` - command-line read-only client for reading raw datastore contents.
-Any commands that only read the stored information about projects go here.
 - `datastore.rs` - datastore implementation and basic maintenance
 - `datastore_view.rs` - the readonly datastore view implementation
 - `records.rs` - structs that the datastore keeps